armanbolatov/dna_analysis/README.md

     .
-    ├── dictionaries.py              # Dictionaries for converting amino-acids to codons and vice-versa ├── main.py                      # The main window with input fields ├── messages.py                  # Texts of error messages
+    ├── dictionaries.py              # Dictionaries for converting amino-acids to codons and vice-versa ├── help_text.txt                # The text of the help window ├── help.py                      # The help window with instructions
-    ├── restrictions.py              # The dictionary which maps restrictions base sequences to their names ├── result.py                    # The result window with the program output ├── sequence_algorithms.py       # Algorithms to analyze DNA strands and hide restriction sites ├── presentation.pdf             # PDF document with instructions ├── __pycache__                  # Folder containing cached files
+    ├── init_rest.py                 # A script that creates a pickle file with restriction sites ├── main.py                      # The main window with input fields ├── messages.py                  # Texts of error messages
-    └── README.md
+    ├── restrictions.pickle          # A pickle file with the dictionary of restriction sites ├── result.py                    # The result window with the program output ├── sequence_algorithms.py       # Algorithms to analyze DNA strands and hide restriction sites ├── __pycache__                  # Folder containing cached files └── README.md